-Every currency broker has a ‘buy’ and ‘sell’ price.
+Every currency broker has a ‘buy’ and ‘sell’ price for currency pairs.
 Traditional currency exchange providers (such as those on the airport) display these openly.
 The largest the distance between these two elements, the more the broker will make.
-As forex traders want to minimise currency trading costs, find a broker that not only advertises a low ‘minimum spread’ but also a low ‘average spread’ is critical.
+As foreign exchange traders want to minimise currency trading costs, find a broker that not only advertises a low ‘minimum spread’ but also a low ‘average spread’ is critical.
 This will usually mean a broker that has no dealing desk and is not a market maker.

 To reduce spreads, some of the best forex brokers offer ECN direct market access options.
-These allow forex traders to directly access liquidity pools (such as the banks) and the actual live market prices.
-Brokers in these scenarios charge a commission based on volume to offset their costs associated with customer service, leverage and the platform offered.
+These allow forex traders to directly access liquidity pools (such as the banks) and the actual live forex market prices.
+Brokers in these scenarios charge a commission based on volume to offset their costs associated with customer service, leveraged products and the platform offered.

 iii) Other Costs

 Forex trading brokers often have other associated costs for those holding positions over the weekend or overnight.
 Additional charges may also apply for premium platform and charting options and finally news services.

 There are a plethora of forex platforms but only one or two are offered by each forex broker.
 For experience traders this will often help short-list the best forex brokers as they won’t want to switch their forex platform.
 For those new to forex trading, there are two sets of forex platforms to consider.